Military operations in North Africa during World War I: Darfur Expedition

 On 1 March 1916 hostilities began between the Sudanese government and the Sultan of Darfur.
 The Anglo-Egyptian Darfur Expedition was conducted, to forestall an imagined invasion of Sudan and Egypt, by the Darfurian leader Sultan Ali Dinar, which was believed to have been synchronised with a Senussi advance into Egypt from the west.
 The Sirdar (commander) of the Egyptian Army, organised a force of c.
 2,000 men at Rahad, a railhead 200 mi east of the Darfur frontier.
 On 16 March, the force crossed the frontier in lorries from a forward base established at Nahud, 90 mi from the border, with the support of four aircraft.
 By May, the force was close to the Darfur capital of El Fasher.
 At the Affair of Beringia on 22 May, the Fur Army was defeated and the Anglo-Egyptian force captured the capital the next day.
 Dinar and 2,000 followers had left and as they moved south, were bombed from the air.

 French troops in Chad, who had returned from the Kamerun campaign, prevented a Darfurian withdrawal westwards.
 Dinar withdrew into the Marra Mountains 50 mi south of El Fasher and sent envoys to discuss terms but the British believed he was prevaricating and ended the talks on 1 August.
 Internal dissension reduced the force with Dinar to c.
 1,000 men; Anglo-Egyptian outposts were pushed out from El Fasher, to the west and south-west after the August rains.
 A skirmish took place at Dibbis on 13 October and Dinar opened negotiations but was again suspected of bad faith.
 Dinar fled south-west to Gyuba and a small force was sent in pursuit.
 At dawn on 6 November, a combined Anglo-Egyptian forced attacked in the Affair of Gyuba and Dinar's remaining followers scattered and the body of the Sultan was found 1 mi from the camp.
 After the expedition, Darfur was incorporated into Sudan.

+Italian Libya

+In Libya, the Ottomans supported the Senussi and other local groups toexpel the Italians and recover Tripoli.
+Italy declared war on the Ottoman Empire on 21 August 1915.
+Italy had reduced its garrisons in Libya for service in Europe and fought a defensive campaign.
+Ottoman–German operations were based at Misratah, where a submarine visited every couple of weeks with arms and ammunition.
+The Italians retained their coastal strongholds at Tripoli, Homs, Derna, Benghazi and Tobruk and, in 1916 re-occupied Zuwarah in Tripolitania and Bardia in Cyrenaica.
+In April 1917, the Accords of Acroma were signed between the British, Italians and the Senussi.
+The latter stopped conducting attacks and ended their alignment with the Ottomans.
+The armistice with the Ottoman empire and the Paris Peace conference confirmed Italian control of Libya and deprived the Sultan of his religious rights in the region (Article 121 of the treaty of Sèvres 1920).